 In September 1973, Yanks Air Museum acquired and then restored its first airplane, the Beechcraft D-17S Staggerwing.
 Today the collection contains over 200 aircraft, starting with the 1903 Wright Flyer (the only replica in the collection) and continues through to the Golden Age (Curtiss JN-4D Jenny, Travel Air 6000A, Ryan B-1 Brougham), World War II (Republic P-47D Thunderbolt, North American P-51D Mustang, Lockheed P-38L Lightning), Early Jets (North American F-86F Sabre, Republic F-84E Thunderjet, North American FJ-1 Fury) and Modern Jets (General Dynamics F-16B Fighting Falcon, McDonnell Douglas F/A-18B Hornet, Grumman F-14A Tomcat).

 The museum shares Chino Airport in Chino, California with the Planes of Fame Museum.
-Another museum facility is being built in Greenfield, California, which will also include an advanced-technology education center, hotel and spa, winery, restaurants, service facilities, shops and a recreational vehicle park.
+Yank’s another museum facility is being built in Greenfield, California, which will also include an advanced-technology education center, hotel and spa, winery, restaurants, service facilities, shops and a recreational vehicle park.

 Many of the museum’s aircraft were built in Southern California and some are the only survivors of their type.
 Yanks’ intention is to restore each aircraft to flight worthiness, but some of them will never be flown due to their rarity.
 The Restoration Hangar is the place to witness the restoration process first-hand.
 It sometimes takes years of labor and decades of hunting for original materials and parts specific to the aircraft being restored.